Vagrancy Act 1898: Background

-The legislation
+Provisions

-The Vagrancy Act 1824 defined persistent vagrants to be "incorrigible rogues."
+The Vagrancy Act 1824 (5 Geo.
+4. c.
+83) defined persistent vagrants to be "incorrigible rogues."
 A justice of the Quarter Session could order whipping, when and if "in their discretion shall deem to be expedient."
 The 1890s witnessed a crackdown.
 Police statements were the only witness statements taken in such cases; women were convicted after only a short trial; and hardly any proof by way of evidence was required for submission.
 But by 1900 only 165 had been prosecuted under the new act, whereas 7,415 women were convicted for solicitation in the same period.
 By 1917 police were systematically arresting and fingerprinting women, even if just standing around (loitering) without much intent.
 The Victorian "annoyance clause," was lifted making it easier for police to prosecute.

 Offences were defined as begging with the causes for prosecution including: wandering abroad or being in any street to beg or gather alms, or causing or procuring any child so to do.
 Sections 3 and 4 of the Vagrancy Act 1824 relate to the offence when committed by a person who has been convicted as an idle and disorderly person.
 The Vagrancy Act 1824 once again stood to penalise rough-sleepers, and punish drunkards, prostitutes, and sturdy beggars.
 It seems as though they were overwhelmingly concentrated in the big cities as that is where the data has survived.
 London, Birmingham, Manchester, Liverpool, Leeds, Newcastle, Bristol in England are the only areas with any correlated data in Victorian period for homelessness.
 Section 10 that punished by "whipping" was repealed, despite the fact that the government reported that the punishment was used only on seven occasions in five years, and, as Lord Belper put it, "the offences were of such a seriously indecent character that I am sure your Lordships would not wish that the power should be parted with in such cases."
 During debates one MP, Mr. Pickersgill, called the bill's punishment "capricious" declaring that no fewer than 1,265 persons were convicted in 1895.
 There was concern expressed among Liberal MPs that the legislation should amend the need "for some poor insane wretch to be flogged."
 Sir Matthew Ridley accepted the Lords amendment.
-Much later a Liberal parliament went a step further in formalising these offences in the Criminal Law Amendment Act 1912.
+Much later a Liberal parliament went a step further in formalising these offences in the Criminal Law Amendment Act 1912 (2 & 3 Geo.
+5. c.
+20).